Is Walking Around in an RV While Driving Legal?

 Can I Install Seat Belts in my RV?

-After reading, we hope you have a better idea of what the laws look like around seat belts and walking around in RVs.
-Walking around is illegal in most states, and in the ones where it is legal it is still a bad idea.
+After reading, we hope you have a better idea of what the laws look like around seat belts and walking in an RV while driving.
+Walking around is illegal in most states, and in the ones where it is legal, it is still a bad idea.
 Seat belts are required in around half the states in the United States.
 However, many of the other states have laws that always require minors to wear seat belts.

 Going on a vacation in your RV can be very enjoyable and a great bonding experience for friends and family.
 However, for any of that bonding to take place, you need to make sure you are safe and doing everything legally.
 So, buckle up and travel safe.